Ferrari Amalfi

 The Ferrari Amalfi (Type F169M) is a grand touring car produced by Italian manufacturer Ferrari.
-It was unveiled on July 1, 2025.
-The car is replacing the Ferrari Roma, with an estimated starting price of $283,000.
+It was unveiled on 1 July 2025, as the successor to the Ferrari Roma, with an estimated starting price of $283,000.
 It has a front mid-engine, rear-wheel-drive layout.
 The car is named after the village of Amalfi on the Gulf of Salerno.

 Design

 Despite the Amalfi design being an evolution of the Roma, the only shared component of the bodywork is the glass.

+Specifications

+The Ferrari Amalfi is powered by an updated version of the 3.9-litre twin-turbocharged V8 engine from the F154 family.
+Output is increased to 640 PS, a gain of around 20 PS over the Roma, while torque remains at 561 lb.ft.

+Mechanical changes include revised turbochargers spinning up to 171,000 rpm, a new engine control unit, and a raised redline of 7,600 rpm.
+Power is sent to the rear wheels via an 8-speed dual-clutch transmission.

+The chassis features recalibrated magnetorheological dampers and a new brake-by-wire system.
+The active rear spoiler now has three positions, acting as an airbrake when fully deployed.
+Ferrari states the Amalfi accelerates from 0-100 km/h in 3.3 seconds and has a top speed of over 320 km/h.

+Amalfi Spider

+A convertible version, Ferrari Amalfi Spider, was unveiled 12 March 2026.
+The convertible mechanism is expected to add weight and increase the price over the coupé.